murillo-group/sarkas/_sources/code_development/dev_setup.rst.txt

 Create a virtual environment
 ----------------------------

-It is good practice to create virtual environment for your each of your programming projects.
+It is good practice to create virtual environment for each of your programming projects.
 This way any changes made to Sarkas or any other code will remain in this environment and won't affect your python packages.
 Below are instructions for creating the ``sarkas`` virtual environment.